Existence of dicritical singularities of Levi-flat hypersurfaces and holomorphic foliations: Introduction

-\end{secondcorollary} We say that a singularity $p$ of a germ of a real-analytic Levi-flat hypersurface $M$ is said to be \textit{semialgebraic}, if the germ of $M$ at $p$ is bihomorphic to a semialgebraic Levi-flat hypersurface.
-We recall that a Levi-flat hypersurface is said to be \textit{semialgebraic}, if it is contained in an algebraic Levi-flat hypersurface.
-To continue we apply Theorem \ref{main_theorem} to find \textit{semialgebraic} singularities of real-analytic Levi-flat hypersurfaces which are tangent to singular foliations in complex surfaces.
-Similarly results of algebraization of singularities of holomorphic foliations can be found in \cite{genzmer} and \cite{casale}. \begin{Thirdcorollary} Let $\mc{F}$ be a holomorphic foliation on a compact surface $X$ tangent to an irreducible real-analytic Levi-flat hypersurface $M \subset X$ such that $\sing(\mc{F})\subset M$.
+\end{secondcorollary} We say that a singularity $p$ of a germ of a real-analytic Levi-flat hypersurface $M$ is said to be \textit{semialgebraic}, if the germ of $M$ at $p$ is biholomorphic to a semialgebraic Levi-flat hypersurface.
+We recall that a real-analytic Levi-flat hypersurface is said to be \textit{semialgebraic}, if it is contained in a codimension one real-analytic subvariety defined by the vanishing of a real polynomial.
+To continue we apply Theorem \ref{main_theorem} to find \textit{semialgebraic} singularities of singular real-analytic Levi-flat hypersurfaces which are tangent to singular holomorphic foliations on compact complex manifolds of complex dimension two.
+Similarly results of algebraization of singularities of holomorphic foliations can be found in \cite{genzmer}.
+Recently in \cite{casale}, Casale considered the algebraization problem for \textit{simple dicritical singularities} of germs of holomorphic foliations.
+These singularities are those that become nonsingular after one blow-up and such that a unique leaf is tangent to the exceptional divisor with tangency order of one.
+Motived by \cite{casale}, we state the following result.

+\begin{Thirdcorollary} Let $\mc{F}$ be a holomorphic foliation on a compact complex manifold $X$ of complex dimension two tangent to an irreducible real-analytic Levi-flat hypersurface $M \subset X$ such that $\sing(\mc{F})\subset M$.
 Suppose that $c^2_1(N_{\mc{F}})>0$ and $\mc{F}$ has only a unique simple dicritical singularity $p\in M$.
-Then there exists an algebraic surface $V$, a rational function $H$ on $V$ and a point $q\in V$ such that the germ of $M$ at $p$ is biholomorphic to a semialgebraic Levi-flat hypersurface $M'\subset V$ in a neighborhood of $q$.
+Then there exists an algebraic surface $V$, a rational function $H$ on $V$ and a point $q\in V$ such that the germ of $M$ at $p$ is biholomorphic to a semialgebraic Levi-flat hypersurface $M'\subset V$ in a neighborhood of $q$. \end{Thirdcorollary}